 Install the Azure CLI

-Once the Azure CLI has been installed, you will be able to connect it with your Azure subscription and run the azure commands from your command-line interface (Bash, Terminal, Command prompt, and so on) to work with your Azure resources.
+Once the Azure CLI is installed, connect it with your Azure subscription and run the azure commands from your command-line interface (Bash, Terminal, Command prompt, and so on) to work with your Azure resources.

 npm install azure-cli -g

 If you need to install or update Node.js and npm for your operating system, see the documentation at Nodejs.org.
 We recommend that you install the most recent Node.js LTS version (4.x).
 If you use an older version, you might get installation errors.

 The following CLI installer packages are also available for download:

 Linux tar file (requires Node.js and npm) - install by running

 sudo npm install -g <path to downloaded tar file>

 docker run -it microsoft/azure-cli

 After the Azure CLI is installed, run the azure command from your command-line user interface (Bash, Terminal, Command prompt, and so on).
 For example, to run the help command, type the following: